DavidIsrawi/Bumi-bot/README.md

 Besides that, all scripts are currently in `scripts.js`.

+## Special Scripts

-### Smash Arena Script
+### SSBU Arena Script

+Returns info regarding arena the streamer is using for others to join.

-If you want to use the script, simply add the arena info to arena.json.
+If you want to use this script, simply add the arena info to arena.json.
 You can edit this file as the bot is running and will just re-fetch the file every time to read the latest value.

+### SSBU Frame Data

+Ask the bot for any SSBU character to receive a link with their frame data and much more.

 ## Relevant Sources